-The Computational and Statistical Inference (CSI) Lab is based on three pillars: mentorship (professional development), research (methodological or substantive) and programming (e.g., R, Python).
-We take on a variety of projects and are always open to consultation or collaborations.
-See more about the team below:
+The Computational and Statistical Inference (CSI) Lab is based on three pillars: mentorship (professional development), research (methodological or substantive), and programming (e.g., R, Python).
+We take on a variety of projects and are always open to consultation or collaboration.
+We have presented at local, regional, national, and international conferences!

 ![]() |